E61: The secret behind the chrome cylinder head - Deep Dive

 If the full 9 bars of pump pressure were to hit the dry coffee grounds immediately, cracks would form in the puck (channeling) – and the espresso would be thin and unevenly extracted.
 The E61 prevents this with a built-in "soft-start automatic" that works purely mechanically.

-- The water not only flows to the coffee but also into a small, hidden chamber in the lower part of the brew group – the pre-infusion chamber.
+- The water flows not only to the coffee but also simultaneously into a small, hidden chamber in the lower part of the brew group – the pre-infusion chamber.

 - This chamber is sealed by a spring-loaded valve.
-As soon as the pressure in the brew head reaches approx. 1.5 to 4 bar (depending on the spring design), this valve opens, and the water fills the chamber.
+As soon as the pressure in the brew head reaches approximately 1.5 to 4 bars (depending on the spring design), this valve opens, and the water fills the chamber.

-- This is the crucial mechanism: As long as this chamber fills and the spring provides resistance, the pressure on the coffee grounds builds up only slowly.
-The coffee grounds are gently moistened, swell up, and "repair" small imperfections in the puck.
+- This is the crucial mechanism: As long as this chamber is filling and the spring resists, the pressure on the coffee grounds builds up slowly.
+The coffee grounds are gently moistened, swell up, and "repair" small irregularities in the puck.

 - Only when the chamber is completely filled can the pressure rise to the full 9 bars.
 The actual extraction under full pressure begins.